I'd never heard anyone talk about a stock the way this guy was talking about Select Comfort

 I don't blame him for being excited: There's a lot to like about Select Comfort.
-The balance sheet is strong, with $62 million in cash and no long-term debt; returns on equity are well north of 40%; revenue is increasing at a rapid clip and analysts expect that rate to continue (though the company last month warned of slower fourth-quarter sales); and the stellar management team is focused on delivering long-term shareholder returns.
-Even the price seems reasonable, given the recent drop caused by that sales warning.
+The balance sheet is strong, with $66 million in cash and no long-term debt; returns on equity are well north of 40%; and while revenue growth is slowing, the stellar management team is focused on delivering long-term shareholder returns.

 So there's your hot stock tip for the day: Select Comfort.
 (And I hope that satisfies the folks who were disappointed there wasn't one stock you must buy.)